Chapter Two: Undergraduate Academic Standards and Guidelines

 Committee on Academic Integrity (CAI)

-The Committee on Academic Integrity hears and decides matters of academic dishonesty.
+The Committee on Academic Integrity hears and decides the final appeal of violations of academic integrity.
 The CAI consists of four faculty members and two administrators, each of whom serve two year terms.
 The Provost, in conjunction with the Faculty Council, appoints/re-appoints CAI members upon the expiration of member terms.
 The Dean of Students serves as Committee Chair.

 For each hearing, the Committee Chair shall convene a panel of three CAI members, consisting of at least one faculty member and one administrator.
 Faculty members and/or administrators affiliated with the hearing parties — including without limitation to the student, faculty member, or department in which the alleged academic dishonesty occurred — cannot serve on that particular panel.